2015 HOAP Income Guidelines - Revised March 2015

 • A lead hazard screen is required on all pre-1978 properties.

 • Because of HUD Regulations, (Handbook 1378, Tenant Assistance, Relocation and Real Property Acquisition Chapters 2 and 3), the City of Aurora Home Ownership Assistance Program cannot assist if the property is renter occupied.
-In other words, THE PROPERTY NEEDS TO BE OWNER OCCUPIED AT THE TIME THE CONTRACT IS WRITTEN, OR IF VACANT, SELLER MUST PROVIDE EVIDENCE THAT THE TENANT WAS NOT DISPLACED.
+In other words, THE PROPERTY NEEDS TO BE OWNER OCCUPIED AT THE TIME THE CONTRACT IS WRITTEN.
+IF VACANT, SELLER MUST PROVIDE EVIDENCE THAT THE TENANT WAS NOT DISPLACED.
+HOAP CANNOT ASSIST IF THE PROPERTY IS CURRENTLY TENANT OCCUPIED.

 • The Voluntary Acquisition Letter must be signed and dated by all sellers at least 24 hours prior to closing.
 In other words, we are unable to accept the Acquisition letter at the closing table.